nsnyder1992/OrderProcessingSystem/README.md

 Using this {orderId: [queueNum, index]} data structure allows us to cut out finding where a order is in an array fast, but anytime we update the queue or list we will need to update the index parameter, having O(N) time complexity, which is our next bottleneck.
 Plus, the index doesn't really have any effect on the queue since we have to traverse the queue anyway.

 To fix this bottleneck, a binary search algorithm could be used to find the orderId in the inProcessList and the deliveredList.
 This would get rid of the need for the index in the statusMap leaving {orderId: queueNum}, and would only have a O(log(N)) time complexity.
 This means we will need to sort the ArrayLists as we insert new elements.
-With a merge sort principled insert we would have O(N log(N)) time complexity for the sorting function.
+We could use the binary search algorithm yet again to find the index of where to insert the new element.

     orderQueue = [13, 10, 11, 12]
     inProcessList = [6, 8, 9]     //This one just happened to be already sorted